MISP/MISP/docs/xINSTALL.OpenBSD.md

 #}
 ```

+!!! danger
-# Important!
+    Important!
 Change the salt key in /usr/local/www/MISP/app/Config/config.php
-# The salt key must be a string at least 32 bytes long.
+    The salt key must be a string at least 32 bytes long.
-# The admin user account will be generated on the first login, make sure that the salt is changed before you create that user
+    The admin user account will be generated on the first login, make sure that the salt is changed before you create that user
-# If you forget to do this step, and you are still dealing with a fresh installation, just alter the salt,
+    If you forget to do this step, and you are still dealing with a fresh installation, just alter the salt,
-# delete the user from mysql and log in again using the default admin credentials (admin@admin.test / admin)
+    delete the user from mysql and log in again using the default admin credentials (admin@admin.test / admin)

 ```
 # Change base url in config.php
-doas -u www vim /var/www/htdocs/MISP/app/Config/config.php
+doas -u www vi /var/www/htdocs/MISP/app/Config/config.php
 # example: 'baseurl' => 'https://<your.FQDN.here>',
 # alternatively, you can leave this field empty if you would like to use relative pathing in MISP
 # 'baseurl' => '',